gcaudle66/zabbix_templates-aruba_wifi/README.md

-# HP Enterprise Wireless Switch by SNMP - Zabbix Template
+# HP/Aruba Enterprise Wireless Switch by SNMP - Zabbix Template

 ## Overview

+**This is a work in progress, work for the next user that is!
+I used the "HP Enterprise Switch" template as a base and added the AP Item, Discovery and Trigger & Item prototypes and it is working.
+Listed are the LLD macros I created and OIDs and do with it what you will!
+Aruba MIB files I found here: https://github.com/librenms/librenms/tree/master/mibs/arubaos

 This Zabbix template provides monitoring for **HP/Aruba Wireless Controllers** and **Access Points (APs)** via SNMP.
 It is designed for Zabbix 7.x and utilizes Low-Level Discovery (LLD) to automatically detect and monitor HP/Aruba wireless devices.
+Tested and working on Aruba 72XX controllers with 5xx/6XX model APs.

 The template includes several OIDs and macros to retrieve important metrics for each AP, including status, model, IP address, uptime, firmware version, and more.